Rachel Maia's new moment

 In addition, she continues to devote herself to mentoring, integrating groups of women who support women and is a columnist for vehicles such as magazines Forbes, Raça and Claudia, in addition to the content page of XP Investimento.

-Rachel also dedicates herself to finishing her book, which should be released in the first half of 2021.
-And she continues in the luxury market and in retail, but now providing consultancy through RM Consulting.
+Rachel also released her book on March 8, 2021 (read more).
+And continues in the luxury market and in retail, but now providing consulting on RM Consulting.

 Are you interested in a Leadership Consulting with Rachel Maia?

 Executive with over 28 years of professional experience in the Consumer and Pharmaceutical Segments.

 Deep experience in Finance, Expansion Strategy, Retail and Marketing (specialist in Brand Awareness).